COVID-19 LA County Response Fund

 CCF is a community foundation and our community is Los Angeles County.
 By being responsive during times of uncertainty, we embrace our leadership role to respond to the evolving needs of our diverse residents.
-To make a secure, tax-deductible donation online, please click here.
+To make a secure, tax-deductible donation online, click the the button below.

 No Administration Fee – CCF has waived its administration fee to manage the COVID-19 LA County Response Fund.
 Credit card contributions remain subject to third party fees.

-The fund will make grants on a rolling basis addressing emerging needs in the community with an initial focus on education, health, homelessness, and individual hardship assistance through our nonprofit partners:
+The fund continues to distribute grants on a rolling basis addressing emerging needs in the community with a focus on education, health, homelessness, and individual hardship assistance through our nonprofit partners.
+Examples include:

-Mitigating Impacts of School Closures – Grants will help school districts and service providers respond to needs of students and families from ensuring access to educational resources and technologies, meals, to socio-emotional supports.
-Specifically, we seek to ensure the emerging needs for vulnerable youth for whom initial triage response by districts may not be enough to remain safe during “safe at home” and effectively learn in distance learning setting.
-These include foster youth, English learners and students with disabilities.
+Mitigating Impacts of School Closures – Help school districts and service providers respond to needs of students and families who need additional services and resources to remain safe and effectively learn in distance learning settings.
+There is a focus on foster youth, English learners and students with disabilities.

-Homeless Residents – Grants will help housing providers and shelter operators respond to needs for outreach, social distancing, isolation, and for increased demand for emergency services.
+Homeless Residents – Help housing providers and shelter operators respond to needs for outreach, social distancing, isolation and for increased demand for emergency services.

-Food Insecurity — Recognizing food insecurity has increased with the current economic conditions and is projected to stay at an elevated level for the next several months, grants will fund the expansion of food security programs by supporting area food banks and meal distribution centers.
+Food Insecurity — Fund the expansion of food security programs by supporting area foodbanks and meal distribution centers.

-Uncovered Immigrant Families – Grants to support organizations working to serve and uplift the needs of vulnerable families severely impacted by the current health and economic crisis.
+Uncovered Immigrant Families – Grants to support organizations working to serve and uplift the needs of vulnerable families.
 Millions of immigrants and their families are navigating the current pandemic restricted from accessing health and economic relief due to their immigration status.

-Civic Engagement and Policy Advocacy – Grants to support community organizing and policy and advocacy efforts to uplift equitable access to health care, housing, education and economic relief for communities that are not captured in the safety net.
+Civic Engagement and Policy Advocacy – Support community organizing, policy and advocacy efforts for equitable access to health care, housing, education and economic relief for communities that are not captured in the safety net.